This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 determined by the secretary of the United States department of agriculture

 (USDA).
-(B) What requirements shall a group
+(B) What are the requirements a group

 supplemental nutrition assistance program (SNAP) benefits?
 (1) Non-profit: the group